-a.
-Furnishing false information to the college by forgery, alteration or misuse of, among other things, college documents or records;

-b.
-Furnishing or conspiring to furnish to the college, or its representatives including, but not limited to, judicial hearing and appeals board.
-A written or oral false statement;

-c.
-Furnishing false identification to a college official;

-d.
-Knowingly or intentionally providing false information to a college staff member, including student employees acting in the performance of their duties;

-e.
-Concealing identity, using a pseudonym or acting anonymously in a manner that appears to disassociate an individual from the responsibility of his or her actions is considered a violation a.
-Attempted theft, theft of services, possession of stolen property, conspiracy to steal or the selling of stolen property (Theft of services includes calling card and credit card fraud.);
+- a.
+Furnishing false information to the college by forgery, alteration or misuse of, among other things, college documents or records; - Furnishing or conspiring to furnish to the college, or its representatives including, but not limited to, judicial hearing and appeals board.
+A written or oral false statement; - c.
+Furnishing false identification to a college official; - d.
+Knowingly or intentionally providing false information to a college staff member, including student employees acting in the performance of their duties; - e.
+Concealing identity, using a pseudonym or acting anonymously in a manner that appears to disassociate an individual from the responsibility of his or her actions is considered a violation c.
+The appropriation of, attempt to appropriate, or conspiracy to appropriate college property for private use including, but not limited to, laboratory equipment, furniture or library books: